wp-plugins/simpleflickr/readme.txt

 Plugin URI: http://www.joshgerdes.com/projects/simpleflickr-plugin/
 Donate link: http://www.joshgerdes.com/projects/simpleflickr-plugin/
 Description: This plugin allows you to embed a Simpleviewer Flash Object integrated with a Flickr account.
-Version: 2.5.3
+Version: 3.0
 Author: Josh Gerdes
 Author URI: http://www.joshgerdes.com
 Contributors: joshgerdes
 Tags: flickr, simpleviewer, gallery, images, image, simpleflickr, photos, photo Requires at least: 2.0
-Tested up to: 2.5
+Tested up to: 2.5.1
-Stable tag: 2.5.3
+Stable tag: 3.0

 This plugin allows you to embed a Simpleviewer Flash Object integrated with a Flickr account.

 == Description ==

-This is a plugin for Wordpress that I wrote which allows you to embed a flickr integrated simpleviewer into your Wordpress site.
-It is my first attempt at a Wordpress plugin so please let me know if you have any issues using it.
+This is a plugin for Wordpress that allows you to embed a flickr integrated simpleviewer into your Wordpress site.
+In additional, you are able to specific a path to a standard SimpleViewer XML configuration file to display images from a local gallery.

 Please visit [the official website](http://www.joshgerdes.com/projects/simpleflickr-plugin/ "SimpleFlickr") for the latest information on this plugin.